Twitch launched in 2011 as a live streaming service focused on gaming and eSports. It hit 3.2 million users per month within its first year.

 Most popular Twitch channels

-Twitch has over 9 million channels.
+Twitch has over 11 million unique streaming channels.
 But not all channels are equal.
 While the reality for a lot of streamers is battling to hit landmarks like 100 followers, the biggest channels can attract millions of subscribers.

 Here is the list of the top ten Twitch channels by followers: